DTUComputeCognitiveSystems/cpNonNeg/README.md

 cpNonNeg
 =======

 This is an implementation of the CANDECOMP/PARAFAC model for tensor factorization of non-negative data.
 Missing values are handled by marginalization, i.e. ignored during optimization.
+The code was used in a project at Technical University of Denmark as part of one of the authors master degree, that ultimately lead to the publication [Non-negative Tensor Factorization with missing data for the modeling of gene expressions in the Human Brain](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6958919&tag=1 "NTF for missing data").
 All implementation was done in MATLAB.

 Inlcudes: